newdoug/mlc/README.txt

 poetry self add <package_name>
 ```

-If you want them to be added to `pyptoject.toml`:
+If you want them to be added to `pyproject.toml`:
 ```
 poetry add <package_name>
 ```